NDR-US/ceyo-site/CONTRIBUTING.md

 # Contributing to CEYO

-Thank you for your interest in contributing to CEYO.
+Thank you for your interest in contributing to the CEYO project.

-CEYO is an experimental infrastructure prototype exploring cryptographic verification and governance mechanisms for AI systems.
+CEYO is an experimental research prototype exploring evidentiary infrastructure for AI systems.
+Contributions are welcome in the areas of documentation, research discussion, and protocol refinement.

 ## Ways to Contribute

-Contributions may include:

-• Improvements to documentation
-• Clarifications to protocol specifications
-• Reference implementation improvements
-• Security reviews
-• Artifact verification tooling
+Contributors may help by:

+- improving documentation
+- suggesting architectural improvements
+- identifying security or design issues
+- proposing protocol refinements
+- improving reference implementation examples

-## Contribution Process
+## Submitting Changes

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Submit a pull request
+4. Submit a pull request describing the improvement

-Please ensure:

-• Documentation changes remain clear and concise
-• Code follows consistent formatting
-• New functionality includes explanation or examples

-## Pull Request Guidelines

-Pull requests should include:

-• Clear description of the change
-• Motivation for the modification
-• Documentation updates when applicable

-Large architectural changes should first be discussed through an issue.

-## Design Philosophy

-CEYO follows several guiding principles:

-• Model neutrality
-• Cryptographic verifiability
-• Deterministic artifact generation
-• Minimal operational coupling
-• Independent verification

-Contributions should respect these principles.
+All contributions should maintain the neutral and research-focused goals of the project.

-## Code of Conduct
+## Code Style

-By participating in this project you agree to follow the project's Code of Conduct.
+Reference implementation code should remain clear, minimal, and focused on demonstrating protocol concepts rather than production-grade optimization.

+## Licensing

+By contributing to this repository, you agree that your contributions will be licensed under the Apache License 2.0 used by this project.

+See the LICENSE file for details.